 Drivers of energy demand within SATIM

 Primary drivers of demand are population and GDP.
 Population growth directly impacts the demand for energy in the residential and transport sectors and indirectly in all other demand sectors.
-Population growth follows the UNEP medium growth forecasts (UNEP, 2015), in which population in the base year is 55.27 million, increasing to 65.44 million in 2050.
+Population growth follows the central (median) case from the World Population Prospects 2019 (DESA, 2019), increasing to 75.5 million in 2050.

 Whilst population forecasts are generally kept constant in all scenarios, GDP growth can change in response to prices or policy targets etc. GDP growth in each economic sector, along with anticipated household income levels, is drawn from a CGE model.
 While CGE models are not forecasting tools, they do generate economically consistent paths of economic growth, including sector growth, employment and household welfare, for a given set of assumptions.